-It’s a blistering hot weekend, but since I have to travel to Stanwell Tops to pick up my son from a school music camp, I figure I should take the opportunity to do a few shorter bushwalks in the south of Sydney.
+Costens Point was about the longest bushwalk I could manage, on a blisteringly hot weekend.
+Since I have to travel to Stanwell Tops to pick up my son from a school music camp, I figure I should take the opportunity to do at least one bushwalk in the south of Sydney.
 After finding a few trig stations in the Royal National Park, I park near the top of the Costens Point Firetrail, just before Maianbar.
 After exploring a sidetrail (which I later discover goes another 4km to Winifred Falls, and onto the Ironbark Flat Picnic Area), I continue down the Costens Point Firetrail.
 Starting as a wide and grassy service trail, it soon gets a bit shadier as it descends into a more forested area.

 The firetrail end at Costens Point, where an informal, grassy campground (a nice spot, but no fresh water) has a nice view over the Hacking River.